arunav-bhattacharya/dsalgo-problems/README.md

 #### 1. [LC-Easy: 643.
 Maximum Average Subarray](https://leetcode.com/problems/maximum-average-subarray-i/)

 If you observe closely, you will realize that to calculate the sum of a contiguous subarray we can utilize the sum of the previous subarray.
-For this, consider each subarray as a Sliding Window of size `‘k’`.
+For this, consider each subarray as a Sliding Window of size `'k'`.
 To calculate the sum of the next subarray, we need to slide the window ahead by one element.
 So to slide the window forward and calculate the sum of the new position of the sliding window, we need to do two things: